linux-of-user/plexichat/FEATURES.md

-# NetLink Features Overview
+# PlexiChat Features Overview

-NetLink is a comprehensive, government-level secure communication platform with extensive features across security, communication, administration, and development.
+PlexiChat is a comprehensive, government-level secure communication platform with extensive features across security, communication, administration, and development.
 This document provides a complete overview of all available features and capabilities.

 ## 🔒 Security & Authentication